kbase/narrative/src/biokbase-doc/functions-tut.rst

 Useful functions and variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The old method was:

-Auth Tokens
+Auth Tokens and Workspace IDs:
 You can fetch the current authorization token and the current workspace from the ``method`` passed as the first argument to your wrapped function::